xiaomile/weixin--guess-number-game/README.md

 before running .py file,you should download the necessary package which name is "wxpy"

-run .py file on terminal(Windows use cmd) then scan the code on the terminal and finally enjoy the game
+run wxpy.py file on terminal(users of Windows use cmd) then scan the code on the terminal and finally enjoy the game